 I spent my childhood plotting to murder people who were “noisy” eaters, despite perfectly polite manners.
 I was over 30 years old before I discovered I have decreased sound tolerance including misophonia (sound hate or dislike), phonophobia (sound fear) and hyperacusis (sound pain).
 By that point, writing was an outlet for my feelings and overactive imagination.

 My major anxiety and depression started during childhood.
 Writing stories and poems helped me survive my teen and adult years.
-Life took a turn in the 1980s when I was 20-something, a head injury from a car accident gave me severe tinnitus.
+In the 1980s at 20-something, life took a turn for the worse after a head injury from a car accident gave me severe tinnitus.

 I became an audiologist, and eventually learned how to manage my distress.
 As I developed chronic pain, fatigue, and imbalance, writing helped me feel less useless.
 My path veered towards nonfiction books and quiet activism against preventable noise, especially after I took early retirement for health reasons.
-I’m still a member of Speech-Language & Audiology Canada (retired status) and a volunteer member of The Quiet Coalition.
+I’m a member of Speech-Language & Audiology Canada (retired status).

 I share writing news on my blog, including excerpts.
 My horror stories are not suitable for young or sensitive readers, since they contain dark humour, violence, coarse language, and sometimes sexually suggestive content.